Structure theorem for projective klt pairs with nef anti-canonical divisor: Abstract

 \section{Abstract}

-In this paper, we establish a structure theorem for projective klt pairs $(X,\Delta)$ with nef anti-log canonical divisor; specifically, we prove that, up to replacing $X$ with a finite quasi-\'etale cover, $X$ admits a locally trivial rationally connected fibration onto a projective klt variety with numerically trivial canonical divisor.
-This structure theorem generalizes previous works for smooth projective varieties and reduces several structure problems to the singular Beauville-Bogomolov decomposition for Calabi-Yau varieties.
-As an application, projective varieties of klt Calabi-Yau type, which naturally appear as an outcome of the Log Minimal Model Program, are decomposed into building block varieties: rationally connected varieties and Calabi-Yau varieties.
+In this paper, we establish a structure theorem for a projective klt pair $(X,\Delta)$ with nef anti-log canonical divisor.
+Specifically, we prove that, up to replacing $X$ with a finite quasi-\'etale cover, the variety $X$ admits a locally trivial rationally connected fibration onto a projective klt variety with numerically trivial canonical divisor.
+As an application, we extend the Beauville-Bogomolov decomposition to projective klt Calabi-Yau pairs, by showing that klt Calabi-Yau pairs, which naturally appear as an outcome of the Log Minimal Model Program, are decomposed into building block varieties, namely rationally connected varieties and Calabi-Yau varieties.